Billy Joel: 1977–1979: The Stranger and 52nd Street

-He released 52nd Street in 1978, naming it after Manhattan's 52nd Street, which, at the time of its release, served as the world headquarters of CBS/ Columbia.
-The album sold over seven million copies, propelled to number one on the charts by the hits "My Life" (No. 3), "Big Shot" (No. 14), and "Honesty" (No. 24).
-A cover of "My Life" (sung by Gary Bennett) became the theme song for a new television sitcom, Bosom Buddies, which featured actor Tom Hanks in one of his earliest roles.
+Joel released 52nd Street in 1978, naming it after Manhattan's 52nd Street, which, at the time of its release, served as the world headquarters of CBS/ Columbia.
+The album sold over seven million copies, propelled to number one on the charts by the hits "My Life" (No. 3), "Big Shot" (No. 14) and "Honesty" (No. 24).
+A cover of "My Life" by Gary Bennett became the theme for the television sitcom Bosom Buddies.
 52nd Street also won Grammy awards for Best Pop Vocal Performance, Male and Album of the Year.

+In 1978, Joel gave his first of what would go on to be at least 150 shows at New York City's Madison Square Garden.
+In 2025, Joel described playing at the arena as being a "dream come true".
+He currently dominates the record for most concerts performed at Madison Square Garden.

-In 1979, Joel traveled to Havana, Cuba to participate in the historic Havana Jam festival that took place between March 2–4, alongside Rita Coolidge, Kris Kristofferson, Stephen Stills, the CBS Jazz All-Stars, the Trio of Doom, Fania All-Stars, Billy Swan, Bonnie Bramlett, Mike Finnegan, Weather Report, and an array of Cuban artists such as Irakere, Pacho Alonso, Tata Güines and Orquesta Aragón.
-His performance is captured in Ernesto Juan Castellanos's documentary Havana Jam '79.
+In 1979, Joel traveled to Havana, Cuba, to participate in the historic Havana Jam festival from March 2–4, alongside Rita Coolidge, Kris Kristofferson, Stephen Stills, the CBS Jazz All-Stars, the Trio of Doom, Fania All-Stars, Billy Swan, Bonnie Bramlett, Mike Finnegan, Weather Report, and an array of Cuban artists including Irakere, Pacho Alonso, Tata Güines and Orquesta Aragón.
+Although Joel's performance was for many the highlight of the weekend, CBS were unable to record or film it as planned because his wife objected to the fact that a specific deal had not been agreed with them in advance.
+He was interviewed about his experience of playing at the event for Ernesto Juan Castellanos's documentary Havana Jam '79.

 52nd Street was the first commercially released album on the then-new compact disc format, in 1982.